We shall not cease from exploration, and the end of all our exploring

 From my first class in printmaking I felt an immediate affinity for the discipline but also great concern about the impact, on the environment and my health, of the highly toxic materials.
 So, after I had finished my MFA and no longer had access to a printmaking studio, I explored a number of other media, finally settling on pastel and acrylic paintings, occasionally mixed media pieces.

-And then, about ten years ago, I was thrilled to learn about a relatively new nontoxic process of etching using a thin steel plate coated with a light-sensitive emulsion that is exposed to ultraviolet light and etched in water.
+And then, about ten years ago, I was thrilled to learn about a nontoxic process of etching using a thin steel plate coated with a light-sensitive emulsion that is exposed to ultraviolet light and etched in water.
 No more acids, no more toxic solvents!
 It has been a kind of homecoming to return to the medium that was my first love, with all its technical challenges and esthetic possibilities.
 The process is exacting and time-consuming, but nothing I've experienced in art surpasses the AHA! moment when the first proof of a new plate is pulled.

 Night of the Wolf Moon